gurlina/w251_project/README_Cloud.md

 3. Download the test data from [here](https://drive.google.com/drive/folders/1PwpYCmMXode07z5r5z2aNfA_JnwKbuSe?usp=sharing).
 It contains two folders `testA` and `testB` and copy both of the folders to `test_dataset` folder.
 > Note: <br>Extract `testA` and `testB` respectively if they are in compressed format.

-4. Download the [pre-trained model](https://drive.google.com/file/d/1AkV-n2MdyfuZTFvcon8Z4leyVb0i7x63/view?usp=sharing) and copy that to the `model` library.
+4. Download the [vgg pre-trained model](https://drive.google.com/file/d/1AkV-n2MdyfuZTFvcon8Z4leyVb0i7x63/view?usp=sharing) and copy that to the `model` library.
+> Note: <br>Extract the pre-trained model if it is in compressed format.

 ## Model train